 Mortgage Approval Factors

-According to myFICO's credit education resources, FICO scores range from 300 to 850, with most mortgage programs requiring a minimum in the mid-600s or higher.
-FHA loans, backed by the federal government, allow scores as low as 580 with a 3.5% down payment — or as low as 500 with 10% down — making them a common path for buyers with credit blemishes.
-Conventional loans typically require a minimum of 620, though scores below 680 may come with higher rates or additional conditions.
+FHA loans allow scores as low as 580 with a 3.5% down payment — or as low as 500 with 10% down.
+Conventional loans typically require a minimum of 620, though borrowers below 680 may face higher rates or added conditions.

-Credit Score Range Typical Impact on Mortgage
+Credit Score Range Typical Impact on Your Mortgage

 760+ Best available rates — strongest pricing across most loan types

-720–759 Strong — competitive rates, most loan programs available
+720–759 Strong — competitive rates, most programs available

 680–719 Good — minor rate adjustments may apply on conventional loans